ender-js/Ender/README.md

     "main": ["blamo-a.js", "blamo-b.js"]

-**ender** -- This special key points to your bridge which tells Ender how to integrate your package!
-This is where the magic happens.
+**ender** -- This special key points to your bridge, which tells Ender how to integrate your package!
+This is where the magic happen.
+If you don't provide a bridge with the ender property, or if you're trying to include a package which wasn't intended to work with Ender, no worries!
+Ender will automatically default to a commonjs module integration and automatically add the exported methods directly to ender as top level methods.
+More on this below.

 The Bridge
 ----------
+The bridge is what ender uses to connect modules to the main ender object -- it's what glues together all these otherwise independent packages into your awesome personalized library!

 <h3>Top level methods</h3>